-Protect your 2021 12.9-inch iPad Pro with a great case
+Protect your 12.9-inch iPad Pro (2021) with a great case

 Elegant folio: ProCase iPad Pro 12.9 Inch Case

-This case looks right at home at the office, with a covering that resembles suit material.
+This case looks right at home at the office, with a covering that resembles a suit material.
 The built-in pencil holder charges your Apple Pencil when not in use.
 The folio stands your iPad at two different viewing angles for a variety of tasks.

 Many angles: ZtotopCases for New iPad Pro 12.9 Inch Case 2021 5th Generation

 If you like to prop your iPad Pro at different angles, check out this one from ZtotopCase.
 You can choose from six different secure angles.
-The Apple Pencil holder supports charging, and the front cover supports Sleep/Wake functionality.
+The Apple Pencil holder supports charging and the front cover supports Sleep/Wake functionality.
+Choose from several color options.

 Which of the best cases for the 12.9-inch iPad Pro (2021) is best for you?

 If you need your case to do more than just protect your iPad, consider Apple's top-of-the-line Magic Keyboard.
-Not only does it look amazing, but it gets your iPad as close to computer functionality as you can get.
-It works with the iPad like a dream.
+Not only does it look amazing but it gets your iPad as close to computer functionality as you can get.
+It works with the iPad like a dream; they are literally made for each other.

 While you're at it, don't forget to protect that gorgeous screen.
 We've rounded up the best screen protectors for the 12.9-inch iPad Pro, so you can keep the screen pristine.
 If you prefer sleeves for your 12.9-inch iPad Pro, you can pick one made for earlier models because they will be interchangeable.

 Whichever case you buy, be sure to check the listing carefully to make sure the case will fit your iPad model.
-Though fourth and fifth-generation 12.9-inch iPad Pro models are very close in size, they are not exactly the same, and some cases are not interchangeable.
+Though fourth and fifth-generation 12.9-inch iPad Pro models have very similar dimensions they are not exactly the same.
+So, some older 2020 12.9-inch cases are not interchangeable with the newer ones.

 We may earn a commission for purchases using our links.
 Learn more.

-If you want to complete the iPad Pro experience, a good keyboard case is a must for your new 12.9-inch iPad Pro (2021).
+Want to outfit your 12.9-inch iPad Pro with the very best?
+Here are our recommendations.

-Keep your 11-inch iPad Pro (2021) pristine with a great case
+Protect that gorgeous iPad Air 5 with a great case

-The 11-inch iPad Pro (2021) is Apple's most powerful mobile device yet, with an M1 chip and other improvements.
-You'll want a good case to keep it safe.
+Apple has announced its latest and greatest: the iPad Air 5.
+Keep it safe and protected inside one of these cases from day one.